mabbason/botkeeper/README.md

 ## Overall Logic
 The overall decision to handle 'task running' is the same between the CLI program and the Fullstack version (I wasn't originally planning for both).
+- The overall idea sounded like it would be good for a recurring task queue.
+The mental model I thought of was the user creates a "team of bots" which processes the task queue until it is done.
+- "Allow any number of bots by giving each a name".
+This with the second requirement of "it should be assigned 2 tasks" I interpreted in the following way:
+  - The team of bots is created separately from dividing the the tasks up.
+When the task queue is run, the tasks are given out 2 at a time to each bot, until the tasks run out, at which point if the user created more than 5 bots in this case, the additional bots would be idling while the first 5 run the task queue.
+  - If a single bot is running the task queue, then it takes two tasks, and works until it completes one, at which point it takes another from the queue and so on until it completes processing of the entire queue.
+  - for two bots, the same expect that 4 tasks are initially given out, then each proceeds through the queue.
+  - no tasks are removed from the queue until the "time" has expired for that task.

 ## CLI Program